r-rocha/jsPsych-in-Qualtrics/flanker/README.md

 Running the experiment now will provide you with a welcome message, instructions, and 16 trials.
 We would like to give the participants feedback about their performance at the end of the experiment.
-[The jsPsych Reaction Time task also does this](https://www.jspsych.org/tutorials/rt-task/#part-11-data-aggregation), and the tutorial explains this very well in the [Part 11: Data aggregation](https://www.jspsych.org/tutorials/rt-task/#part-11-data-aggregation).
+[The jsPsych Reaction Time task also does this](https://www.jspsych.org/tutorials/rt-task/#part-11-data-aggregation), and the tutorial explains in detail in the [Part 11: Data aggregation](https://www.jspsych.org/tutorials/rt-task/#part-11-data-aggregation).

 This debriefing block shows the accuracy, mean RT for congruent trials, and mean RT for incongruent trials.